 Tuohy family responds to Michael Oher's allegations that they faked adoption for millions: "We're devastated"

-Members of the Tuohy family are speaking out after former NFL offensive lineman Michael Oher alleged that they earned millions from pushing a false narrative that they adopted him, the inspiration behind the 2009 Sandra Bullock film "The Blind Side."
+Members of the Tuohy family are speaking out after former Baltimore Ravens offensive lineman Michael Oher alleged that they earned millions from pushing a false narrative that they adopted him, the inspiration behind the 2009 Sandra Bullock film "The Blind Side."

 Oher, 37, petitioned a Tennessee judge on Monday saying that he had never been adopted by the family, and instead was under a conservatorship.
 He alleged in court documents that the family convinced him to sign documents agreeing to the conservatorship in 2004 by claiming it was "for all intents and purposes, an adoption."